galeree/myblog/README.md

-# myblog
+# My Blog
-This is my first blog
+This is my first blog developed using Ruby on Rails.